djwatson/hawk/doc/HACKING.md

 Linux PERF tool is available with the --dump option.
 Make sure you have an up-to-date perf tool (as of this writing the version in Ubuntu stable is too old) for perf-inject support.
-See the boom_record and boom_report scripts for examples of usage.
+See the hawk_record and hawk_report scripts for examples of usage.

 There is an experimental profiler for the bytecode available with --profile.
 It fires a signal on a timer, and grabs the stack.
 At the